 The ongoing Coronavirus or COVID-19 pandemic swept the world in a matter of weeks, drastically changing the lives of millions.
 The United States declared a national State of Emergency on March 13th and citizens have been asked to shelter-in-place, restricting their outings to only the essentials.

 In these difficult times, many businesses are struggling to keep their doors open and all must find ways to keep their employees safe, comfortable and productive.
-The days ahead will present some of the most important HR challenges of our time.
+The days ahead will present some of the most significant HR challenges of our time.
 Identifying and implementing effective employee policies and support may make or break businesses in the coming months of uncertainty.
-HR teams that rise to the occasion will be integral in leading businesses through the storm.
+There have arisen many HR challenges during covid, as this pandemic has turned normal business functioning upside down.
+However, those HR teams that rise to the occasion will be integral in leading and guiding businesses through the storm.

 Companies have also been asked to offer more generous and flexible benefits packages- and the government might be able to help out with that.
 We’ll touch on the Families First CoronaVirus response act (HR 6201) later.